panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ### 2.1 Props validation

-What's great now is that if you happen to provide the component with the wrong set of props, or wrong value types, then TypeScript is going to warn you at compile time.
+Now if you happen to provide the component with the wrong set of props, or wrong value types, then TypeScript will warn you at compile time about the wrong prop value.

 Usually, a bug is caught in one of the following phases &mdash; type checking, unit testing, integration testing, end-to-end tests, bug report from the user &mdash; and *the earlier you catch the bug, the better!*